Usage examples

 # If not provided, we assume all data represents normal behaviour.

-# If you do not have any labels, you cannot use th F-beta-score- and FDR-based thresholds.
+# If you do not have normal_index labels, you cannot use the F-beta-score- and FDR-based thresholds.

 # If you do not use the models for time series, the index can also be a standard RangeIndex,